infosectcbr/InfoSect-Hardware-CTF-3/index.md

 This challenge will have you find and exploit bugs in a SOHO router.
 The router is a commercial-off-the-shelf device with cusotomised firmware to deliver the CTF-style challenges.

+Register your name/handle with InfoSect CTF to track your progress and compare yourself to others [http://ctf.infosectcbr.com.au:8000].

+Solve each level to get the flag.
+Once you have the flag, enter it into the CTF to get your points.

 ## Flag 1 - Physical Access

 Nb: If you do not have physical access to a real router, go onto the next section on emaulation.